Why Is Project Management Important for Your Organization?

 While it may be tempting to dive straight in, project management helps you in the longer run.
-With a solid project plan, you can ensure that you’ve an agreement with the client’s requirements, get all stakeholders on the same page, and flag risks in advance.
+With a solid project plan, you can ensure that you have an agreement with the client’s requirements, get all project stakeholders on the same page, and flag risks in advance.

 9. Quality control

 Most project managers are under enormous pressure to complete the project on time.
 When deadlines are missed, schedules get tightened, work is rushed, and corners are cut, resulting in poor quality work.